 Sephora reiterates their subject line message in the preheader, but adds a hint of personalization by including the customer’s first name.

 Placing an emoji in the preview text can be a lighthearted, engaging addition to your message.
 As always, ensure that any emoji usage aligns with your brand’s identity and A/B test for success.
 If you are unsure about employing emoji’s in your email subject line, the email preheader can be a great warmup destination.
+It can also be a great place to add humor.
+When used appropriately, humor increases customer engagement.

 Put Your Preheader to the Test